Non-represented Professional Employee Promotion Process Information

-The Extension professional begins by informing their supervisor they are seeking promotion.
-The supervisor and the Director (if not one in the same) or the Director’s designee will receive the packet and write a recommendation indicating if they support or do not support the promotion and the criteria based reasons for their decision.
+The Extension professional begins by informing their supervisor that they are seeking a promotion.
+The supervisor and the Director (if not one and the same) or the Director’s designee will receive the packet and write a recommendation indicating if they support or do not support the promotion and the criteria-based reasons for their decision.
 Promotion packets are confidential documents and should be treated as such.
 Packet evaluations should not be discussed beyond those who are evaluating the materials and recommendations.

 There are six (6) steps in the Promotion Process.

-- Employee submits one (1) complete packet (with supplemental materials, i.e., bulletins, fact sheets, etc., placed at the back or in a separate binder) including the application forms and one (1) packet on a CD or flash drive including the application forms in Word or PDF file format.
-The completed packet is due back to the Director the last business day prior to January 2 if that date falls on a weekend or holiday.
+- Employee submits one (1) complete packet in Word or PDF file format.
+The completed packet is due back to the Director by the last business day prior to October 1st if that date falls on a weekend or holiday.

 - Both recommendations will be sent to each non-represented professional for their information.
-If the promotion request is approved, the promotion will become effective on July 1.
+If the promotion request is approved, the promotion will become effective on the applicant’s anniversary date in the next calendar year.
 It is important to note that in the event of a promotion, a re-write of the person’s Job Description will be added to their personnel file.

 4. Rank Increase Criteria